To the Members

-The Company has not received any deposits as defined under Companies Act 2013during the Financial Year 2017-18.
+The Company has not received any deposits as defined under the Companies Act2013 during the financial year under review.

-The Board decided not to transfer any amount to the reserves.
+The Board decided not to transfer any profit to general reserve.

-The Company has complied with the applicable secretarial standards.
+The Company has complied with applicable secretarial standards.

-With regard to the downstream investments in Indian Subsidiaries the Company is incompliance with the FEMA regulations and the Company has obtained a certificate from thestatutory auditors in this regard.
+With regard to the downstream investments in Indian Subsidiaries the Company is incompliance with applicable Rules and Regulations of Foreign Exchange Management.

 Sexual Harassment of Women at Workplace (Prevention Prohibition and Redressal) Act2013

 Your Company has constituted Internal Complaints Committees as required under SexualHarassment of Women at Workplace (Prevention Prohibition and Redressal) Act 2013 toconsider and resolve all sexual harassment complaints.
 Your Company has framed a policy onSexual Harassment of Women to ensure a free and fair enquiry process on complaintsreceived from the women employee about Sexual Harassment also ensuring complete anonymityand confidentiality of information.
 Adequate workshops are conducted and awareness on thepolicy is also created by sending group mailers to the employees.
 No complaint wasreported by any employee pertaining to Sexual Harassment during the year under review.